 Best ceramic hobs

 This type of hob is the most common in households, and it's easy to see why.
-They work by conducting heat through the glass to the pan, so it's worth keeping a look out for models which have residual light indicators.
-All ceramic hobs are are relatively easy to keep clean, simple to control with many now operated by touch buttons and have cheaper price tags, too.
+They work by conducting heat through the glass to the pan, so it's worth keeping an eye out for models which have residual light indicators.
+All ceramic hobs are relatively easy to keep clean and simple to control, with many now operated by touch buttons.
+They tend to have cheaper price tags, too.

 This ceramic hob from Neff has touch control and PowerBoost, so it's super easy to use (and keep clean, too).

 The T16FD56X0 boasts a total of four cooking zones, with each one having 17-stage variable power settings so you can cook at the desired rate.
 There is also a timer with automatic shut off for each zone.
 And, if you need a little boost, you can active PowerBoost to apply some extra heat to the zone for 30 seconds.